 About our first university study

-The Dream Playbook was tested by the University of Cincinnati in a year-long study called “Promoting Optimistic Thinking in YMCA After-School Students” as part of community service and outreach program.
-We had a Capstone Course of psychology students help mentor YMCA after-school students on how to dream (goal setting).
+The Dream Playbook was tested by the University of Cincinnati in a year-long study called “Promoting Optimistic Thinking in YMCA After-School Students” as part of a community service and outreach program.
+We had a Capstone Course of psychology students to help mentor YMCA after-school students on how to dream (goal setting).
 The UC mentors also did an assessment of the feasibility of whether this curriculum improved socio-emotional learning in the academic environment (optimistic thinking per the DESSA measure).
 Overall it was both an effective and fun year for both students and facilitators.

 The following year a group of these UC students continued the project in an independent study and the results were published in the Pennsylvania State University Undergraduate Journal of Service Learning & Community-Based Research.